okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### OIN Submission Tester

-The **Test your integration experience** page includes the OIN Submission Tester, a plugin that runs the minimal tests required to ensure that your sign-in flow works as expected.
+The **Test your integration experience** page includes the integrated OIN Submission Tester, a plugin that runs the minimal tests required to ensure that your sign-in flow works as expected.
 Ideally, you want to execute other variations of these test cases without the OIN Submission Tester.
 Try negative and edge test cases.

 You can't submit your integration in the OIN Wizard until all required tests in the OIN Submission Tester pass.

 > **Notes:**
-> * If you're using multiple Okta orgs, the OIN Submission Tester requires you to trust the current Developer Edition org.
+> * The OIN Submission Tester requires you to trust the current Okta Developer Edition org if you're using multiple Okta orgs.
-> * If it's the first time you use the OIN Submission Tester, click **Initialize Tester** to start the test session.
+> * Click **Initialize Tester** if you're using the OIN Submission Tester for the first time.
-> * If the OIN Submission Tester session expired, click **Refresh Tester session** for a new test session.
+> * Click **Refresh Tester session** for a new test session if the OIN Submission Tester session expired.

 The OIN Submission Tester includes the mechanism to test the following flows: